Ph.D. course

 Examination

-The grading scale comprises Fail, (U), Pass (G), and successful completion of the course will be rewarded by 7.5 hp credit points.
+The grading scale comprises Fail (U), Pass (G) (only for MMF500 even (VG)) and successful completion of the course will be rewarded by 7.5 hp credit points.

 • Will be updated continuously and still depends on the interest of the audience

-• OBS: preliminary old schedule.
+• OBS: preliminary schedule fixed for LP1.
 The presentations might start earlier than indicated.

 Introduction